Ronald Grisanti D.C., D.A.B.C.O., D.A.C.B.N., M.S.

 It is interesting to note that the pathogen most commonly involved in this fight infecting the brain is Chlamydia pneumonia.

-Researchers from the Department of Neurology at Vanderbilt University School of Medicine have found that 50% of C.
+Researchers from the Department of Neurology at Vanderbilt University School of Medicine have found that 50% of C. pneumoniae are also made inside the central nervous system as well as the brain.

 Further studies have revealed enthusiastically that the eradication of Chlamydia pneumonia via the antibiotic, minocycline helped improve the symptoms of rapidly worsening MS patients.